Nejdet Atalay

 Nejdet Atalay (born 1978) is a former politician of the Democratic Society Party (DTP) and Mayor of Batman.
 He has been a supporter of Kurdish cultural and language rights and made the first legal defense in the Kurdish language in a Turkish court in 2013.

 Early life and education

-He was born in 1978 in a village in Kozluk, Batman and graduated form the Dicle University where he studied Mechanical engineering.
+He was born to a Kurdish family in 1978 in a village in Kozluk, Batman and graduated from the Dicle University where he studied Mechanical engineering.
 He is married and is the father of two children.
 In 2006 he was the head of the diyarbakir branch of the Democratic Society Party (DTP).

 Political career

 His political career was marked with his support for the Kurdistan Workers Party (PKK), which is prohibited in Turkey, but he views to have returned the Kurds their pride for their identity as Kurds.
 As the head of the Diyarbakir branch of the DTP, he aimed for similar rights for the Kurds which the Scots, the Catalans or Basques have which are an official recognition as a people, a regional government and parliament.
 After he attended a funeral of militants of the PKK which is an illegal organization in Turkey, he was arrested in April 2006.
 He defended himself that he attended the funeral in order to calm the crowd.
 He was released pending trial in July the same year.
 In 2008 he was sentenced to 10 months imprisonment for terror related charges, with the court reasoning that he also stayed when the crowd began to show symbols of the PKK, a decision he appealed.
 After the appeal court also confirmed the sentence, he appealed to the European Court of Human Rights.
 In April 2020, the ECHR ruled in favor of Atalay and condemned Turkey to recompense him with 7000 Euro.